Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Abstract

 \section{Abstract}

 Orthogonality-based optimizers, such as Muon, have recently shown strong performance across large-scale training and community-driven efficiency challenges.
 However, these methods rely on a costly gradient orthogonalization step.
 Even efficient iterative approximations such as Newton-Schulz remain expensive, typically requiring dozens of matrix multiplications to converge.

-We introduce a preconditioning procedure that accelerates Newton-Schulz convergence and reduces its computational cost.
-We evaluate its impact and show that the overhead of our preconditioning can be made negligible.
-Furthermore, the faster convergence it enables allows us to remove one iteration out of the usual five without degrading approximation quality.
-Our publicly available implementation achieves up to a 2.8× speedup in the Newton-Schulz approximation.
-We also show that this has a direct impact on end-to-end training runtime with 5-10\% improvement in realistic training scenarios across two efficiency-focused tasks.
-On challenging language or vision tasks, we validate that our method maintains equal or superior model performance while improving runtime.
+We introduce a pre-conditioning procedure that improves the initialization of the Newton–Schulz iterations while incurring negligible overhead.
+Furthermore, our pre-conditioning reduces the initial polar error and enables the removal of one Newton-Schulz iteration (out of the five iterations usually used in practice).
+The resulting implementation significantly reduces Muon’s overhead.

+At the end-to-end training level, we observe consistent runtime improvements across speed-run and standard benchmarks, including $\sim3\%$ reductions in training time on multiple fast training benchmarks, while matching reference performance on both language and vision tasks.
 Crucially, these improvements require no hyperparameter tuning and can be adopted as a simple drop-in replacement.
-Our code is publicly available on \ifarxiv \href{https://github.com/thib-s/flash-newton-schulz/}{github}. \else \href{https://anonymous.4open.science/r/flash-newton-schulz-D67B/}{anonymous-github}. \fi